Science Adventure: Common elements

-The Science Adventure games all feature stories in the science fiction genre.
+The Science Adventure entries all feature stories in the science fiction genre.
 They make use of real scientific concepts and theories, but also cross over into fictional territory, using fringe science and urban legends.
 Chaos;Head and Chaos;Child focus on individuals with the power to alter reality, and discuss topics such as perception, reality, and antimatter, while Steins;Gate focuses on time travel.
 Robotics;Notes focuses on several technologies such as robotics and augmented reality, as well as borrowing some concepts from the previous two entries.
+Occultic;Nine focuses on the paranormal.
+Anonymous;Code has a heavy focus on futuristic computer technology, such as brain-computer interfaces, blockchains, internet of things, and world-simulating supercomputers, as well as reusing and re-contextualizing existing series concepts.

-The main games and their spin-offs are all set in the same world, and although presented as self-contained stories, they all contain many callbacks to the previous entries (excluding the first entry, Chaos;Head).
-These callbacks range from minor references, such as mentions of characters or events from previous entries, to more significant ones, such as usage of concepts explained only in another game.
+The entries are all set in the same universe, and although presented as self-contained stories, they all make significant use of previously established concepts in the series.
+They all contain frequent callbacks to previous entries as well, ranging from minor references to major revelations.
 There is also a higher antagonist shared throughout the entire series, the Committee of 300.
 The Committee, based on the real conspiracy theory, seeks world domination, and is portrayed as very powerful, having control over corporations, politicians, and religions, and being seemingly impossible to beat even with time travel and control over reality.

-The games are primarily visual novels, in which the player can affect the outcome of the story through choices.
+Most of the main entries are visual novels, in which the player can affect the outcome of the story through choices.
 In the Chaos;Head games and Chaos;Child, the player does this by controlling what types of delusions the player characters experience: the player can make them experience positive or negative delusions, or alternatively choose to let them stay in reality.
 Chaos;Child Love Chu Chu!! additionally uses a "yes/no" questionnaire the player character takes in in-game magazines to determine the plot's direction.
 In Steins;Gate and Steins;Gate 0, the player affects the outcome by using the player character's cell phone: in Steins;Gate, it is done by choosing to respond to certain messages, make phone calls, or taking out the phone at specific times, as this affects what information the player character learns and how he interacts with other characters; and in Steins;Gate 0, it is done by deciding whether or not to answer the phone at certain times.
 Robotics;Notes works similarly to Steins;Gate, but with the player using a tablet computer and its apps instead of a cell phone.
+Anonymous;Code has a "Hacking Trigger" where the player can interact with the game at any point to urge the protagonist to use his ability.